oguzhandilek/oguzhandilek/README.md

 <h1 align="center">- 👋 Hi, I’m Oğuzhan DİLEK </h1>
-- 👀 I am interested in doing research on various subjects, constantly improving myself, reading books and learning new things.
-My goal is to improve myself every day and to excel in the software development world and serve the society.
+<h2 aling="left">- 👀 I am interested in doing research on various subjects, constantly improving myself, reading books and learning new things.
+My goal is to improve myself every day and to excel in the software development world and serve the society.</h2>
 - 🌱 In order to continue my career as a Full Stack Developer, I am learning HTML, CSS, JavaScript technologies, React, AngularJS frontend frameworks and Python, C#, among the popular programming languages to develop backend.
 Also PostgreSql for storing data...
 - 📫 How to reach me oguzhandilek25@gmail.com
 <h3 align="left">Connect with me:</h3>